Expertly reviewed by Dr Ro Huntriss, Consultant Dietitian and Nutritionist

-Studies on twins have shown that family members share common gut flora which could affect how much body weight we gain and where we store it.1
+For example, your gut may affect your weight.
+Studies on twins have shown that family members have similar gut microbes, which indicates that your microbiome could affect how much body weight you gain and where you store it.

 What are bacteria?

 Bacteria are tiny living organisms – usually consisting of just one cell – that can be found just about anywhere, including our guts!

 Many strains of bacteria are ‘good’ and help our body perform certain tasks.
 However, some are harmful and can cause infections and illness.

 The key is to strike a balance between good guys and the bad.

 Researchers say that when our microbiome is out of balance (known as dysbiosis), it can cause health issues which may lead to an increased risk of conditions like heart disease.2